Liao93/HW-ObjectDetection/README.md

 ## Inference

-You can use inference.ipynb to create the answer.json.
+You can run 'inference.ipynb' to create the answer.json.

 You have to modify some variables in this code, to the path of your files.
 - The path of 'test.zip' in 'unzip' command.